intel/intel-extension-for-pytorch/docs/index.md

 # Intel® Extension for PyTorch* Large Language Model (LLM) Feature Get Started For Llama 3 models

 Intel® Extension for PyTorch* provides dedicated optimization for running Llama 3 models on Intel® Core™ Ultra Processors with Intel® Arc™ Graphics, including weight-only quantization (WOQ), Rotary Position Embedding fusion, etc. You are welcomed to have a try with these optimizations on Intel® Core™ Ultra Processors with Intel® Arc™ Graphics.
+This document shows how to run Llama 3 with a preview version of Intel® Extension for PyTorch*.

 # 1. Environment Setup